feathersjs/docs/guides/jquery.md

 # Feathers + jQuery

 You don't always need a full on framework.
-Feathers and the [Feathers client](../clients/feathers.md) also work great to add real-time capabilities to a plain JavaScript or [jQuery](http://jquery.com/) application.
-In this guide we will create a jQuery frontend for the chat API from the [Getting Started guide](../getting-started/readme.md) so make sure the chat application running.
+Feathers and the [Feathers client](../clients/feathers.md) also work great to add real-time capability to a vanilla JavaScript or [jQuery](http://jquery.com/) application.
+In this guide we will create a jQuery front-end for the chat API from the [Your First App](../getting-started/readme.md) section.

+If you haven't done so you'll want to go through that tutorial or you can find a [working example here](https://github.com/feathersjs/feathers-chat).

-> __Note:__ This guide uses ES6 syntax which is only available in newer versions of evergreen browsers and IE edge.
+> __Note:__ This guide uses ES6 syntax which is only available in newer browsers and IE edge.
 If you want to use the app in older browsers you need to include a transpiler like [Babel](https://babeljs.io/).

 ## Setting up the HTML page